 1. Identify The Triggers

 To overcome your anxiety, you first want to pinpoint what triggers it.
 It may be fear of boarding a bus or plane, planning a trip, traveling on your own, or fearing getting sick abroad.
 Whatever it is, could you write it down?
 Having it on paper will allow you to solve it better.
 If your fear is health-related, talk to your doctor.
-If it’s traveling on your own, booking a group tour trip may help.
-Tackling triggers one by one can help to reduce your anxiety, so you have an exciting journey.
+If it’s traveling alone, booking a group tour trip may help.
+Tackling triggers one by one can help to reduce your anxiety so you have an exciting journey.

 2. Plan For Worst-Case Scenarios

 When traveling, it’s good to hope for the best.
 However, in your excitement, you also need to plan for the worst.
-No one wants bad things to happen to them though sometimes it’s inevitable.
-So, if you don’t want to suffer from anxiety when you encounter problems, have a plan B. You plan B could look like this;
+No one wants bad things to happen to them, though sometimes it’s inevitable.
+So, if you don’t want to suffer from anxiety when you encounter problems, have a plan B. Your plan B could look like this;

 - If someone steals my money, I’ll contact my friend.